Midnarr/starterkit/README.md

 create policy "Insert own notes" on notes for insert with check ((select auth.uid()) = user_id);
 ```
 5. Setup Stripe

-  1-Create a product in your Stripe Dashboard and copy the API ID (e.g., price_1Pxyz...).
+    .Create a product in your Stripe Dashboard and copy the API ID (e.g., price_1Pxyz...).

-  2-Open src/app/api/checkout/route.ts and replace the placeholder ID in the price: "..." line with your real ID.
+    .Open src/app/api/checkout/route.ts and replace the placeholder ID in the price: "..." line with your real ID.

-6. Run the server
+7. Run the server
 ```
 npm run dev
 ```